You are here

-The guidance document below details who needs to apply for a DBS check and how the process works.
+The guidance document below explains who needs to apply for a DBS check and how the process works.

 We have also produced guidance for providers and managers of adult social care services who are accepting people on placements from Department for Work and Pensions employment programmes.

 Our working hours are Monday to Friday 8.30 am to 5.30 pm.
-We aim to release DBS applications within 24 hours depending on the verification checks.
+We aim to release DBS applications within one working day, depending on verification checks.

-When you have completed the online DBS form, you will be prompted to print a referral letter.
-The referral letter must be taken to one of the Post Offices that offers the service (see the documents below or the map at the bottom of this page) in the allocated time stated in the letter.
+The referral letter must be taken to one of the Post Offices that offers the service in the allocated time stated in the letter.
 You must also take the fee stated in the letter and all identification used within the application for verification.

 The Post Office will make a charge of £17.50 for this service, which is included in the fee in the referral letter.
 The full fee of £61.50 must be paid in cash or card when the referral form is taken in, cheques are no longer valid.

 Once the Post Office have checked your documents and processed your payment, we will be in contact to let you know the outcome.